zhouchw5/test.github.io/README.md

 ### Linear Algebra
 I tend to understand the product among matrixes or between a matrix and a vector with eigen-equations.
 This is also the way that helps me to figure the diagonalization of matrixes in another perspective.

+### Python
+How to install a neede toolkit in Python?
+We can open Anaconda Prompt and then type **'pip install + the name of the toolkit'** to install the treasure needed.

 ## Musotrees
 This email may be another useless attempt to track my dreamed characters.